 Under the Hood

-The 2013 Honda Fit 5-door has a 1.5-liter engine equipped with Honda's advanced i-VTEC system.
-The i-VTEC setup varies the intake and exhaust valve actuation to enhance performance while still achieving good fuel economy and low emissions.
-The Fit transmissions come in two different 5-speed flavors: manual and automatic.
-The automatic version uses a 3-mode system: a "normal" drive mode, a "sport" mode that holds off shifting gears for maximum performance, and a "manual" mode, which allows the driver to shift gears with paddle shifters on the steering wheel.
-From zero rpm, the Fit EV's permanent magnet electric motor pushes a whopping 189 lb-ft of peak torque through a single-speed gearbox.
-Once the battery is depleted, a full recharge using the standard 120-volt power supply takes roughly 15 hours, while a 240-volt source (not included) requires only three.
+The soon-to-be previous version of the Honda Fit that is acting as a placeholder until the 2015 model arrives has a 1.5-liter 4-cylinder engine equipped with Honda's advanced i-VTEC system that enhances performance yet enables good fuel economy and low emissions.
+Transmissions come in two 5-speed flavors: manual and automatic.
+The automatic features a 3-mode system: a Normal drive mode, a Sport mode that holds off shifting gears for maximum performance, and a Manual mode, which allows the driver to shift via paddles.
+The all-electric Fit EV uses a permanent magnet electric motor that pushes a stout 189 lb-ft of peak torque through a single-speed gearbox.
+Once power is depleted from the EV's lithium-ion battery pack, a full recharge on a 120-volt power supply takes roughly 15 hours, while a 240-volt source requires only three.

 117 horsepower @ 6,600 rpm

 106 lb-ft of torque @ 4,800 rpm